sustrik/ribosome/README.md

 Code generators typically need rich structured input instead of simple command line parameters.

-Ribosome supports both JSON and XML input files.
-It uses file extension to distinguish beween the two.
-Thus, JSON input files should have .json extension and XML imput files should have .xml extension.
+Ribosome supports JSON, YAML and XML input files.
+It uses file extension to distinguish beween them.
+Thus, JSON input files should have .json extension, YAML input files should have .yaml (or .yml) extension and XML input files should have .xml extension.

 Consider a JSON file that contains names of different errors: